 Want to level fast in Diablo 3?
-Here are some ways to rocket to max.
+Here are some ways to rocket to max for Season 18

-So, for whatever reason you want to level in Diablo 3 and you’re not interested in slowing down to see the game.
+So, for whatever reason you want to level in Diablo 3 — perhaps to enjoy the all-new Season 18, which starts tomorrow — and you’re not interested in slowing down to see the game.
 Maybe you’ve already played the story a few times now, maybe you’re trying to get through a Season fast before it ends, maybe you’re just the efficient type.
 Whatever the case is, you want to get to level 70 and start grinding on Paragon Levels as fast as you can?
 Well, there’s fast, and then there’s fast, so we’ll talk about various ways you can get to max level as fast as possible.

 One thing I’ll point out is that some of these methods only work if you know someone else who plays Diablo 3 and has a max level character, or if you already have a max level character that you can share items and gold to your lower level character.
 If you start a Season character and you don’t already have a high level character on this Season, and don’t know any high level Season characters?
 You won’t be able to use these methods.